killtacnine/ctfs/umassctf_2024/pwn/bench-225/README.md

 The very next byte is the start of `main`.

 So, we have the cookie and we have a bunch of ROP gadgets.
-We also vbuffers for stdin/stdout/stderr on the remote connection, which means if we get a shell *locally* we will see it *remotely* (which doesn't usually work).
+We also have vbuffers for stdin/stdout/stderr on the remote connection, which means if we get a shell *locally* we will see it *remotely* (which doesn't usually work).

 So, the call we want to make is, in its most basic form, `execve("/bin/sh", NULL, NULL)`.
 We can do this in a ROP chain if we use the `syscall` ROP gadget after setting the following registers to the following values: